 1. VAT fraud

-A massive amount of VAT fraud has been occurring in the EU averaging around €7B in VAT fraud each year.
-The new rules aim to make shipments more secure and eliminate processes that allow fraud to take place so easily.
+A massive amount of VAT fraud has been occurring in the EU, averaging around €7B in VAT fraud each year.
+The new rules aim to make shipments more secure and eliminate processes that allow fraud to occur quickly.

 2. Level the playing field